5 Places To Be Listed So Customers Can Find You

-It’s free to register for a Google Business Profile account, and you do not even need a Gmail email address.
+It’s free to register for a Business Profile on Google and you don’t even need a Gmail email address.
 You’ll tell Google everything about your business, from the basic things like the name, hours, website, and location, to the more detailed information like services, products, photos, special holiday hours, and more!

-This is also how you can manage and get notified about new Google Reviews so you can thank your customers or respond and make something right, if necessary.
+This is also what allows you to manage and get notified about new Google Reviews so you can thank your customers or respond and make something right, if necessary.

 3. Yelp for Business

 There are two sides to Yelp - the consumer side and the business owner side.

 If you’ve ever searched on Yelp for a business, salon, restaurant, etc, then you’ve used the consumer side (known as Yelp).